andreagaspari/oauth-bridge/README.md

 - Callback on the remote site (e.g., WordPress)
 - Refresh token
 - Common error codes
-- cURL examples
+- cURL and PHP examples
 - Security notes

 ---

 ## Overview

-The bridge centralizes the OAuth flow and exposes endpoints to start authorization, receive the provider callback, and refresh tokens.
-For security, calls are validated against a registered `site_url` and a server API key (`api_key_server`).
+The Bridge centralizes OAuth interactions with external providers.
+Remote sites call the Bridge to start authorization, and the Bridge completes the provider code→token exchange and hands tokens back to the originating site.
+Calls that modify or read sensitive state use a site-specific server secret (`api_key_server`) so the secret never needs to be exposed in client-side code.

 ## Requirements
-- The remote site must have its `site_url` registered in the admin UI and the corresponding `api_key_server` provided by the bridge administrator.
+- Registered `site_url` in the Bridge admin and a server `api_key_server` generated for that site.
-- The remote site must expose an endpoint that accepts the tokens POSTed by the bridge after token exchange.
-In the WordPress example the bridge POSTs to:
+- A reachable callback endpoint on the remote site that accepts POST requests from the Bridge (WordPress example below).

-  `/wp-admin/admin-post.php?action=imm_google_business_profile_api_oauth_callback`

-  If not using WordPress, create an HTTP POST endpoint that accepts the fields described in the "Callback on the remote site" section.
+- HTTPS for both Bridge and client sites in production.
+- PHP 8+ on the Bridge with PDO + cURL (or equivalent HTTP client).

 ## Main endpoints
 - Start authorization (redirect to provider)
-  - POST `/auth/{provider}/start`
+  - POST `/auth/{provider}/start` (or `/api/start-token` in some integrations)
-  - Middleware: `ApiKeyMiddleware` (validates `site` and `api_key_server`)
+  - Middleware: `ApiKeyMiddleware` validates `site` and `api_key_server`
-  - Example provider: `google`

 - Provider callback
-  - GET `/callback`
-  - Public endpoint: the provider redirects here with `code` and `state`.
+  - GET `/callback` (public endpoint — provider redirects here with `code` + `state`)
-  - The server completes the code→token exchange, then forwards tokens to the remote site via a POST auto-submit HTML form.
+  - Bridge exchanges `code` for tokens and forwards them to the client site (server POST or browser auto-submit)

 - Refresh token
-  - POST `/auth/{provider}/refresh`
+  - POST `/auth/{provider}/refresh` (server-auth required)
-  - Middleware: `ApiKeyMiddleware`
-  - Purpose: exchange a `refresh_token` for fresh access tokens
+  - Purpose: exchange a saved `refresh_token` for a new access token

 ## Input parameters
 Protected endpoints require:
-- `site` (string): the registered base URL of the remote site (e.g., `https://example.it`).
-It must match the registered value (after `rtrim('/')`).
+- `site` (string) — the base URL of the remote site, trimmed of trailing slash; must match the registered `site_url`.
-- `api_key_server` (string): server-side API key associated with the registered `site_url`.

-Endpoint-specific behavior:
-- POST `/auth/{provider}/start`
-  - requires: `site`, `api_key_server`, provider in path
-  - behavior: validates `site`+`api_key_server`, generates `state`, responds with a 302 redirect to the provider's authorization URL

-- GET `/callback`
-  - provider params: `code`, `state`
-  - behavior: validates `state` stored in session, exchanges `code` for tokens, forwards tokens to remote site via POST

-- POST `/auth/{provider}/refresh`
+- `api_key_server` (string) — the server secret issued to the registered site; always keep it server-side.

+Endpoint specifics:
+- `POST /auth/{provider}/start` — requires `site`, `api_key_server`; accepts optional `client_wpnonce` and optional `scope` (client-requested scopes).
+- `GET /callback` — provider sends `code` and `state` here; Bridge uses session or one-time token to validate `state`.
-  - requires: `site`, `api_key_server`, `refresh_token`
+- `POST /auth/{provider}/refresh` — requires `site`, `api_key_server`, and `refresh_token` in the request body.
-  - behavior: validates `site`+`api_key_server`, calls provider token endpoint and returns provider JSON response

-> Note: `ApiKeyMiddleware` accepts `site` and `api_key_server` in POST body or query params; POST server-to-server is recommended.
+Note: the Bridge accepts `site` and `api_key_server` in POST body or query params; prefer POST server-to-server for secrets.

 ## Output / Responses

-- Start (`/auth/{provider}/start`): returns HTTP 302 redirect to the provider's authorization URL.

-- Callback (`/callback`): returns an HTML page that auto-submits a POST form to the remote site's callback endpoint with these fields:
-  - `access_token` — the access token (string)
-  - `refresh_token` — the refresh token, if provided (string)
-  - `_wpnonce` — optional nonce stored in session (used by the WordPress example)
+- `POST /auth/{provider}/start` — on success returns a 302 Location pointing at the provider authorization URL (or returns a short one-time token for the client to consume).
+- `GET /callback` — after token exchange the Bridge will attempt a server->server POST to the client's callback; if that fails it returns a minimal auto-submitting HTML form that POSTs `access_token`, `refresh_token`, and optionally `_wpnonce` to the client.

-- Refresh (`/auth/{provider}/refresh`): returns provider JSON (e.g., Google) typically containing `access_token`, `expires_in`, `scope`, `token_type`, and possibly `refresh_token`.
+- `POST /auth/{provider}/refresh` — returns provider JSON (typically `access_token`, `expires_in`, `scope`, `token_type`).

 ## Recommended flow (server-to-server)

-To avoid exposing `api_key_server` in client HTML, the recommended flow is:
+Use server-to-server start to keep `api_key_server` secret.

-1. User clicks "Connect with Google" on the remote site.
+1. User clicks "Connect" on the remote site.
-2. The remote site performs a server-to-server POST to `/auth/google/start` with `site` and `api_key_server`.
+2. Remote site's backend performs `POST /auth/{provider}/start` with `site` and `api_key_server` (and optional `client_wpnonce` / `scope`).
+3. Bridge validates the caller, creates a `state` and either:
-3. The bridge responds with a 302 Location header containing the provider authorization URL.
-The remote site should pass that Location back to the browser (e.g., via a 302 redirect) instead of following the redirect server-side.
+   - returns a 302 Location to the provider auth URL (the remote backend should forward that Location to the browser), or
-4. The browser is redirected to the provider authorization page.
+   - returns a short one-time `token` the backend returns to the browser and redirects the browser to Bridge consumer URL `/start/token?token=SHORT_TOKEN` so the Bridge can create the browser session and `state`.
+4. Browser follows the redirect and user completes consent on provider side.

-Server-side pseudo-code (example):
+Server-side pseudo-code (PHP):
 ```php
 $ch = curl_init('https://oauth-bridge.example/auth/google/start');
 curl_setopt($ch, CURLOPT_POST, true);